benzBrake/FirefoxCustomize/userChromeJS/README.md

 ## Why stopped updating the script?

 I'm short of money, so I'm busy making money now.
+Currently I can only try to fix the scripts to ESR 128.

 ## Want to support this project?